Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-ready-model/README.md

 - BOOT SW must be in the HIGH/ON position
 - J20 and J21 must be in the tristate/not connected (NC) position

-> **Note:** This hardware setup is not required for KIT_PSE84_AI.
+> **Note:** This hardware setup is not required for the KIT_PSE84_AI kit.

 ## Software setup

 See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.

 Install a terminal emulator if you do not have one.
-Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html)
+Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).

 This example requires no additional software or tools.

-> **Note:** This code example currently does not work with the custom BSP name for the `KIT_PSE84_EVAL_EPC2`, `KIT_PSE84_EVAL_EPC4` and `KIT_PSE84_AI` kits.
+> **Note:** This code example currently does not work with the custom BSP name for the `KIT_PSE84_EVAL_EPC2`, `KIT_PSE84_EVAL_EPC4`, and `KIT_PSE84_AI` kits.
 If you want to change the BSP name to a non-default value, ensure to update the custom BSP name in *Makefile* under the relevant section.
-The build fails if you do not update the custom BSP name
+The build fails if you do not update the custom BSP name.

 ## Operation